 The Authority also deals with requests for information under the Freedom of Information Act 2000 and the Environmental Information Regulations 2004, and Subject Access Requests under Data Protection legislation.
-In March 2023 internal audit undertook an 'Information Governance - Records Management' audit which resulted in a finding of reasonable assurance.
+Request and responses are dealt with by our Information and Data Protection Officer.
 Officers are in the process of reviewing the Authority's records management policies and practices.
 SharePoint is now being used by all Teams for document management and storage.
 This is a cloud-based system which provides greater security and more flexibility for home and mobile working.
-Continued developments in records management processes will lead to improvements in the Authority's compliance with Data Protection legislation and will streamline requests for information and improve the overall efficiency, effectiveness and security of our records management and ICT processes.
+Continued developments in records management processes will lead to improvements in the Authority's compliance with Data Protection legislation and document retention and will streamline requests for information and improve the overall efficiency, effectiveness and security of our records management and ICT processes.

 The Authority has adopted and maintains a formal complaints process to enable complaints about the Authority's activities to be considered and responded to.
 Information on how to use the complaints process is available on the Authority's website.
-Information on complaints received is considered by the Authority's officers and lessons for service improvement are identified wherever practicable The number of complaints received remains low - fourteen this year, of which two were referred to the Local Government and Social Care Ombudsman; both were subsequently closed after initial enquiries with no further action.
+Information on complaints received is considered by the Authority's officers and lessons for service improvement are identified wherever practicable.
+The number of complaints received has increased on last year however still remains low-nineteen this year, of which three were referred to the Local Government and Social

+Care Ombudsman; all were subsequently closed after initial enquiries with no further action.